Samsung/tizen-docs/docs/application/tizen-studio/native-tools/ui-builder/multiple-screens.md

 > The total number of physical pixels on a screen.
 >
 > **Screen orientation**
-> The way in which a rectangular screen is oriented for normal viewing:Landscape: the width of the display area is greater than the height.Portrait: the height of the display area is greater than the width.
+> The way in which a rectangular screen is oriented for normal viewing:
+> - Landscape: the width of the display area is greater than the height.
+> - Portrait: the height of the display area is greater than the width.

 The following table shows the components for multiple screens.